Kefkius/electrum-dash/docs/masternodes.md

 The manager displays the following data about each masternode you have set up:

 - The alias (name) of the masternode.
-- Whether the masternode has been activated.
+- The status of the masternode (e.g. whether it has been activated).
 - The collateral payment of the masternode.
-- The DASH address that received the collateral payment.
-- The DASH address of the delegate key.
+- The private delegate key.
 - The IP address and port that your masternode can be reached at.
 - The protocol version that your masternode supports.